A Year-Round Guide to Franklin and Nantahala

 Indulge Your Inner History Buff

 After a taste of history, head next door to the North Carolina Museum of Natural Sciences, which celebrates our wonderful world, from dinosaurs to insects to coyotes, mountain streams to deep ocean dives.
-“Guests will engage with the state’s immense biodiversity from the mountains to the sea and have a rare opportunity to witness research laboratories in action, as scientists deepen our understanding of the natural world,” says Dr. Eric Dorfman, director and CEO of the museum.
+“Guests will engage with the state’s immense biodiversity from the mountains to the sea and have a rare opportunity to witness research laboratories in action, as scientists deepen our understanding of the natural world,” says Dr. Eric Dorfman, former director and CEO of the museum.
 Bonus: The museum shows short, 3D nature movies in its theater throughout the day.
-Double bonus: In addition to great snacks, the Daily Planet Café has a bar offering some of our best local brews when you need a quick break from exploring.
+Double bonus: In addition to great snacks, the Daily Planet Café has a bar offering top-quality local brews when you need a quick break from exploring.

 The North Carolina Museum of Natural Sciences celebrates our wonderful world, from dinosaurs to insects to coyotes, mountain streams to deep ocean dives. photograph by Derek Allman